 Submission Format: Manuscripts longer than 25 pages (excluding notes, graphs, pictures, and reference pages) may not be accepted.
 Submissions must include—on a separate page—a 150-200 word abstract, followed (on a separate line) by five keywords.
 Any papers longer than 25 pages in their original format must be edited for both length and content prior to submission.
 If you'd like to discuss how to best edit for length, please contact the TLC for an appointment with one of our editors.

 - All submissions should use their discipline’s standard citation conventions (e.g. APA, MLA, Chicago) and any endnotes must be converted to footnotes.

-- Manuscripts must be in Microsoft Word files, be double-spaced, using 12-point Times New Roman font, include a reference page(s), Please do not include page numbers.
+- Manuscripts must be submitted as a Microsoft Word file, be double-spaced using 12-point Times New Roman font, and include a reference page(s).
+Please include page numbers, centered in the footer.
 PDFs will not be reviewed.

 - Please do not include any content in your submission which you do not have rights to use, and always give proper attribution.
 ACCESS* takes plagiarism very seriously.